LIVE SESSION

 Workforce capacity planning puzzle with a potential hire as the missing puzzle piece

-These are tough times.
-Companies of all industries and sizes face economic uncertainty.
-Leaders are preparing for a possible recession by reducing expenses and running more efficiently.
-Hiring freezes, inability to backfill employees and postponed projects are common these days.
-All of these mean most organizations need to figure out how to deliver results with less.
+These are tough times, with companies of all industries and sizes facing economic uncertainty.
+Despite staving off a recession, leaders continue to grapple with declining forecasts requiring them to reduce expenses and run more efficiently.
+Hiring freezes, labor shortages and postponed projects are common these days.
+All of this means most organizations need to figure out how to deliver more with less.

-At ActivTrak, we use our workforce analytics platform to make data-driven decisions every day.
+At ActivTrak, we use our workforce analytics platform to make data-driven decisions about workforce planning.
 This “drink our own champagne” philosophy has fueled numerous innovations that help identify common workplace problems like burnout, constant digital distractions affecting focus, workload imbalance and more.
-Our last quarterly planning cycle was a perfect opportunity to apply this philosophy to answer the question: “How can we use ActivTrak to make key workforce capacity planning decisions?”
+In the examples below I’ll walk you through some of the ways we’ve leveraged them to meet – and exceed – our business goals.

-With this in mind, we analyzed our internal productivity data to inform short-term workforce investment and efficiency strategies – exploring questions like:
+With this in mind, we analyzed our internal productivity data to inform short-term workforce investment and efficiency strategies – exploring questions such as:

 • How do we redistribute or absorb work among the existing workforce?